Pitchlab/hackademy.ai/hackathons/hackathon_1_voice/Setup.md

 # Software Setup

-This Readme contains the software setup (SSD setup) that we followed to get the Google AIY Voice Kit v1 to work, and to use it without keyboard and mouse.
+This Readme contains the software setup (SD setup) that we followed to get the Google AIY Voice Kit v1 to work, and to use it without keyboard and mouse.

-## 1. SSD Disk Image setup
+## 1. SD Disk Image setup

-For this step, you'll need a micro SSD card and a cardreader.
-Make sure the SSD has 16GB or more.
+For this step, you'll need a micro SD card and a cardreader.
+Make sure the SD has 16GB or more.
 It will be formatted so make sure there's nothing valuable on there.

 The kit we're working with is v1, and there is a new kit out, v2.
 That means some of the links in the booklet are now changed to the v2 version.